-Praying Mantis sale offers species that can be selected by clicking the thumbnails.
+Praying Mantis sale offers products by selecting the thumbnails below.

 Please be aware that once you make an order from mantis sale, i shall always send you a confirmation email using one of the following email addresses: email@example.com, or firstname.lastname@example.org – If my message doesn’t appear in your inbox then please ensure you check your junk folders for my reply 🙂 Thank you ~Mitch.

 Once you are in the Mantis Sale section you can peruse the galleries of specific Mantis species.
 You can then also follow the links in order to view and/or purchase more of my photography at ‘Andrew Mitchell Photography‘ Unseen Universe website, Flickr, Facebook, and YouTube.